dar-io/archive_dario.tv/_posts/2017-02-12-videos-of-the-day-promo.markdown

       - Paragraph: "The package of vertical video is accessed by a promo with single entry point into a linear experience from the News app Top Stories."

-  - Theme-Classes: block-mt bg-snow pb-4
+  - Theme-Classes: block-mt bg-snow
     Pattern-Image:
-    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8 col-xl-7
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-4 col-xl-4
     H2-Heading: My Role

-    Subheading:
+  - Theme-Classes: bg-snow paragraph-decor
+    Pattern-Image:
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-4 col-xl-4
     Description:

       - Paragraph: "Throughout the project, I was the design lead collaborating with a Business Analyst, iOS and Android engineers."

       - Paragraph: "I created the visual and interaction designs.
 Built prototypes, conducted guerrilla testing and presented the findings back to the product and editorial teams."

+    Secondary-Column:
+      - Secondary-Column-Classes: offset-md-0 col-sm-12 col-md-10 col-lg-4 col-xl-4 paragraph-decor
+        Subheading:
+        Description:

           - Paragraph: "I was responsible for the design output.
 Working with engineers, I ensured that the interaction models were solid and easy to implement."

           - Paragraph: "I create a set of image styles and Photoshop templates for the cover of BBC Stories videos and trained video editors how to use Photoshop."

+  - Theme-Classes: block-mb bg-snow
+    Pattern-Image:
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8 col-xl-7
     Media:
       - Layout-Classes: align-content-center col-sm-12
         Image-Classes: